equalitie/deflect/README.md

 administrators.
 It therefore makes it easier to set up a commercial, user-oriented DDoS protection service.

+## Requirements

+Debian 9 (Stretch) is required on all systems involved.

 ## Architecture

 ## Software components